-Understanding what happens with a land survey is an essential thing to understand when buying or selling a home.
-Maximum Real Estate Exposure has an excellent resource explaining the various types of land surveys that is worth looking at.
+Understanding what a land survey does is essential when buying or selling a home.
+Maximum Real Estate Exposure has an excellent resource explaining the various types of land surveys that are worth looking at.

-Let's take a deep dive to explore what a land surveyor does, especially in a real estate transaction.
+Let's deeply explore what a land surveyor does, especially in a real estate transaction.